Endgame (Person of Interest): Flashbacks

 In 2005, Carter (Taraji P. Henson) stars her career at the New York City Police Department when she runs into her ex-husband, Paul (Laz Alonso).
-Paul, an Army veteran, is suffering Post-traumatic stress disorder and has been told by Carter not to get close to their son Taylor until he seeks treatment.
-She later finds Paul on her house and both have a verbal fight before Paul loses the temper and destroys a lamp, forcing Carter to get him out of the house.
+Paul, an Army veteran, who is suffering from Post-traumatic stress disorder and has been told by Carter not to get close to their son Taylor until he seeks treatment.
+She later finds Paul at her house and both have a verbal fight before Paul loses his temper and destroys a lamp, forcing Carter to get him out of the house.

 In 2008, Carter has been promoted to Detective and runs into Paul again.
-Paul has been taking treatment at Veterans Affairs and leaves Carter with his phone number in case she or Taylor need him.
+Paul has been going for treatment at Veterans Affairs and leaves Carter with his phone number in case she or Taylor need him.

 Present day

 The Machine has produced 38 numbers, all belonging to police officers that may be on HR's payroll.
 Reese (Jim Caviezel) and Fusco (Kevin Chapman) investigate a truck robbery which may be connected to Peter Yogorov (Morgan Spector).
 Yogorov meets with Simmons (Robert John Burke), where he refuses to pay an additional fee for protection, severing ties with HR.

 Two days earlier, Carter meets with Quinn (Clarke Peters), where she says she will stop pursuing Cal Beecher's investigation.
 Actually, the meeting is a chance for Carter to clone Quinn's phone, as she knows he is HR's boss.
-She intercepts a call from Quinn, who expresses doubt on her statement and asks for her to be watched.
-Carter meets with Reese and asks him not to be with her for a while as HR may use this to their advantage.
+She intercepts a call from Quinn, who expresses doubt about her statement and asks for her to be watched.
+Carter meets with Reese and asks him not to be around her for a while as HR may use this to their advantage.
 Carter then sends Elias (Enrico Colantoni) to meet with Yogorov, offering a partnership to take down HR and leaves behind a document with crucial information.
-Carter is revealed to be behind the attack on the truck robbery, having been supplied guns by Shaw (Sarah Shahi), planning to incriminate HR in the robbery.
+Carter is revealed to be behind the attack and robbery on the truck, having been supplied guns by Shaw (Sarah Shahi), planning to incriminate HR in the robbery.

 Yogorov calls Quinn, threatening to expose the whole organization if the truck is not returned.
 Carter then shoots at Quinn's office, planning to start a war between HR and the Russians.
 Reese and Finch (Michael Emerson) discover that Carter was the robber and also discover Quinn's role as the boss of HR.
 After her actions, Quinn starts having a lot of Yogorov's men arrested.
-Carter then shows up at Yegorov's house, and takes him to the station as it's the only safe place.
-She offers a deal to Yogorov where she will transfer his brother in jail to a safer place and a deal if he confesses to HR's criminal activities with the amount of evidence she collected, which he accepts.
+Carter then shows up at Yegorov's house, and takes him to the station as it's the only safe place for him.
+She offers a deal to Yogorov where she will transfer his brother who is in jail to a safer place if he confesses to HR's criminal activities with the amount of evidence she collected, which he accepts.